High Orbit Ion Cannon: Limitations

 The basic limitation of HOIC is that it requires a coordinated group of users to ensure that the attacks are successful.
 Even though it has allowed attacks to be launched by far fewer users than the older Low Orbit Ion Cannon, HOIC still requires a minimum of 50 users to launch an effective attack and more are required to sustain it if the target website has protection.
 Another limiting factor is the lack of anonymizing and randomizing capability.
 Even though HOIC should, in theory, offer anonymizing through the use of booster files, the actual protection provided is not enough.
-Furthermore, anonymizing networks such as TOR are not capable of handling the bandwidth of attacks generated by HOIC.
-Any attempt to launch an attack using the TOR network will actually harm the network itself.
+Furthermore, anonymizing networks such as Tor are not capable of handling the bandwidth of attacks generated by HOIC.
+Any attempt to launch an attack using the Tor network will actually harm the network itself.
 However, Anonymous members routinely use proxy servers based in Sweden to launch their attacks.
-It has been speculated that this is due to the notion that Sweden may have stricter internet privacy laws than the rest of the world.
+It has been speculated that this is due to the notion that Sweden may have less internet privacy laws than the rest of the world.